The Enigmatic Life and Lasting Legacy of Edgar Allan Poe

 Career

-Poe's fortunes began to change with the publication of "The Raven" in 1845.
-This poem brought him immediate fame and acclaim, establishing him as a master of macabre and gothic fiction.
-"The Raven" was followed by a series of successful short stories, including "The Murders in the Rue Morgue," which is credited with inventing the detective fiction genre, and "The Tell-Tale Heart," a quintessential example of his ability to delve into the human psyche.
+Poe's big break came with "The Raven" in 1845.
+This poem brought him fame and established him as a master of gothic fiction.
+He wrote successful stories like "The Murders in the Rue Morgue," which started the detective fiction genre, and "The Tell-Tale Heart," showcasing his psychological depth.

 Posthumous Recognition